 Duffel bags are provided to put your personal gear in, so you can leave your own bags safely stored in UB.
 Alternatively you are welcome to take your own bags if you prefer

-This is a 17 day/16 night programme with 11 days riding available on set dates in September.
+This is a 17 day/16 night programme with 11 days riding available on set dates in second half of September.
+2023 date to be confirmed shortly.

 Non-riding companions are welcome to travel in the support vehicle, during the ride, meeting up with the group at the end of each day.
 This is a great way to meet the local people as the driver stops and visits his relatives along the way.
 There is also the opportunity to hike, and to fish in the rivers and lakes.
 The cost of the trip for non-riders is the same as for riders (they would be part of the maximum 10 people group size).